-Virtualization is a technique which allows multiple customers and organizations to share a single physical instance of a resource or an application.
-It is one of the most effective ways to reduce IT expenses while increasing efficiency and agility for all size business.
+Virtualization is a technique that allows multiple customers and organizations to share a single physical instance of a resource or an application.
+It is one of the most effective ways to reduce IT expenses while increasing efficiency and agility for all-size businesses.

 Hardware Virtualization/Server Virtualization

 Server virtualization is the creation of a number of virtual instances of any operating system on a virtual platform.
 These operating systems are known as guest operating systems.
 There are 3 types of server virtualization.

 - Full virtualization: Full virtualization using special software known as a hypervisor.
 Hypervisor or virtual machine monitor is a process that creates and runs virtual machines.
 It allows the host computer to run multiple guest VMs by virtually sharing its resources, like memory and processing.